rajesh3815/wdp-main-projesct/README.md

 - Clean and user-friendly design
 - Progressive web app feature

-  To run this application on your local machine run these two commands in the terminal -first, check the right directory of your project in which you are going to run commands i->npm install ii->npm run start
+  -To run this application on your local machine run these two commands in the terminal.

+  first, check the right directory of your project in which you are going to run commands i->npm install ii->npm run start